Zico Doe

-Ezekiel Koffa "Zico" Doe is a retired Liberian football (soccer) player who played professionally in the American Professional Soccer League, Major Soccer League and National Professional Soccer League.
+Ezekiel Koffa "Zico" Doe is a retired Liberian footballer who played as a forward professionally in the American Professional Soccer League, Major Soccer League and National Professional Soccer League.
 He was the 1991 American Professional Soccer League Rookie of the Year.

 Club career

 Doe played for several teams in Liberia including the Maryland County team, Yellow Boys and Invincible Eleven.
 In 1987, he moved to the United States to attend Sangamon State University.
 He had attended college in Liberia and enough of his credits transferred for him to enter Sangamon State as a sophomore.
 In 1987, 1988 and 1989 he was a member of the NAIA national men's soccer championship: he was a 1987 Third Team and 1988 First Team NAIA All American.
 He was also the 1988 Most Valuable Player.

 Doe played for Cobras de Ciudad Juárez in Mexico during the 1990–1991 season.
 In 1991, he returned to the United States and signed with the Colorado Foxes of the American Professional Soccer League.
 He was the league's third leading scorer, selected for the first APSL All-Star Team and was named the 1991 Rookie of the Year.
 That fall, he joined the San Diego Sockers of the Major Soccer League.
 He played limited minutes in three games before being released in December to make room for Mirko Castillo.
 In February 1992, The Sockers signed Zoe to the reserve team.
 In March, he began seeing first team games and played through the 1992 playoffs.
 The MSL folded at the end of the season and the Sockers went into hiatus as the team ownership considered various league options.
 As a result, Doe played the 1992 outdoor season with the Miami Freedom.
 In the fall of 1992, he signed with the Denver Thunder of the National Professional Soccer League.
 In 1993, he played for the Fort Lauderdale Strikers.
 In 1994, he played for the Toronto Rockets.
 He later returned to Springfield, Illinois where he played for the amateur indoor team, the Springfield Spirits.